raghavdharani/TTT/README.md

 - Vercel will automatically detect the Vite configuration and deploy

 The `vercel.json` configuration file is already set up for optimal Vite deployment.

+### Deploy Online Multiplayer (Full Stack)

+To enable online multiplayer, you need to deploy both the frontend and the Socket.IO server:

+- **Frontend**: Deploy to Vercel (see above)
+- **Socket.IO Server**: Deploy to Railway or Render (supports persistent WebSocket connections)

+**Quick Start:**
+1. Deploy frontend to Vercel (get your Vercel URL)
+2. Deploy server to Railway or Render (get your server URL)
+3. Set `VITE_SOCKET_URL` environment variable in Vercel to your server URL
+4. Set `CLIENT_URL` environment variable on your server to your Vercel URL

+For detailed step-by-step instructions, see [DEPLOYMENT_VERCEL.md](./DEPLOYMENT_VERCEL.md)

 ## Testing